nextflow-io/training/docs/nf_customize/5_config.md

 !!! question "Exercise"

     Modify your existing `mycustomconfig.config` by adding a process scope with the `withName` selector.
-Modify the `publishDir` path to create a `multiqc` folder directly inside your working directory:
+Modify the `publishDir` path to create a `reports` folder directly inside your working directory:

     Start by opening `mycustomconfig.config` that contains your singularity scope: